 Windows 7 support officially ended on January 14, 2020.
 That means there’s no more technical support, security updates, or bug-squashing.
 In other words, Windows 7 is now unsafe to use, making this an excellent time to switch to Windows 10.
 (Windows 8 will encounter the same fate in a few years.)

 Unfortunately, the original free upgrade period for the two older versions officially ended in mid-2016.
 The workaround to get Windows 10 for free with Assistive Technologies ended in December 2017.
 No need to worry, though — there are still ways to get

 Product keys and digital licenses

 You need a valid product key or a digital license to get the free upgrade.
 What’s the difference?
-A product key is supplied when you purchase an operating system from Microsoft or any retailer.
+When you purchase an operating system from Microsoft or any retailer, it comes with a product key to unlock it.
 It’s either printed and included in the packaging, emailed to you, or stored in the cloud, which is usually the case for system builders.

 A digital license ties an installed Windows platform to a key embedded in prebuilt systems from Acer, Dell, HP, and so on.
 For a long time, these manufacturers printed product keys on labels stuck on PCs or printed and inserted them into product packaging.
-Microsoft’s product keys typically only work once, but hackers sometimes find workarounds so that the same key can be used on multiple PCs.
+Microsoft’s product keys typically only work once, but hackers sometimes find workarounds to use the same key on multiple PCs.

 If you legitimately purchased and no longer use these older versions, Microsoft’s Windows 10 activation servers will accept Windows 7 and Windows 8.1 keys on your PC.